AI Agents and the EU AI Act 2026: What SMEs Need to Know Now

 Both systems are built on one principle: No data leaves your control.

-We use a “Sovereign AI” architecture – hosted on German infrastructure, with open-source models running locally.
+I use a “Sovereign AI” architecture – hosted on German infrastructure, with open-source models running locally.
 No cloud dependency, no data transfer to US providers – an architecture designed for GDPR compliance.

 This isn’t a marketing promise – it’s a technical architecture decision.
 Internal documents, personnel data, and trade secrets have no business on someone else’s servers.